Has your child ever come home from school and told you they are bad at math?

 3. Keep bringing older kids back to real life

 As your child gets older and moves on to bigger calculations, keep bringing them back to real life as much as possible.
-You can relate it to food, or to money — preferably something they can visualize.
+You can relate it to food or money — preferably something they can visualize.
 Even though they have moved away from concrete objects that they can manipulate and count, it will help them to be able to visualize those things to support their understanding of the calculations they are learning.
 Having a context will also help give them a sense check to make sure their answer makes sense.

 4. Don’t stick to just one calculation method

 Look at a question together to decide on the best method.
 Is there an easy way to do this in our head?
 For example, 19,998 + 3999.
-Many children see large numbers and jump to the formal column method that they’ve been taught even though this is time consuming and involves exchange, with many opportunities for an error.
-A second look at the numbers, however, and we can see that 20,000 + 4,000 – 3 would be a much easier way to do it.
+Many children see large numbers and jump to the formal column method that they’ve been taught even though this is time-consuming and involves exchange, with many opportunities for an error.
+Take a second look at the numbers, however, and we can see that 20,000 + 4,000 – 3 would be a much easier way to do it.
 Get a random selection of calculations and look at the different ways we could solve them — what are the best ways?